Want to shop where the Romans shop? The area of shopping near Spanish steps is the place to be.

 There are a few main streets for shopping near Spanish Steps, where the high-end brands are concentrated, but each has its own character.

-Via Condotti may be compared to the most elegant shopping streets in other big cities, such as the Champs-Elysée in Paris, Bond Street in London or Fifth Avenue in New York.
-It is the most prestigious shopping street in Rome.
-This is where the top brands, called griffes in Italian lingo, may be found: Hermès, Bulgari, Gucci, Prada, La Perla, Jimmy Choo and much more.
+Via Condotti may be compared to the most elegant shopping streets in other big cities, such as the Champs-Elysée in Paris, Bond Street in London, or Fifth Avenue in New York.

 But it is really lovely at Christmastime, with holiday lights and shop windows glowing, and all the elegantly dressed Italians strolling arm in arm, window shopping and doing their holiday thing.

-The two streets on either side of via Condotti, via Borgognona to the left if you are standing in the Piazza di Spagna, and via delle Carrozze to the right, are also full of very high-end brands, and often those brands better known in Italy than out, such as Ermenegildo Zegna, Bruno Cucinelli, Emilio Pucci, Roberto Cavalli, Malo, and more.
+The two streets on either side of via Condotti, via Borgognona to the left if you are standing in the Piazza di Spagna, and via delle Carrozze to the right, are also full of very high-end brands, such as Ermenegildo Zegna, Bruno Cucinelli, Emilio Pucci, Roberto Cavalli, Malo, and more.

 Be prepared to stand there with your mouth wide open when you see the prices of the clothes in the window (Yes, the jacket in the Bruno Cucinelli window really does cost over 2,000 Euros.)